mseong123/matrix/README.md

 # matrix | 42KL

-This Specialization project aims to dive deep into the subject of Linear Algebra which powers most of the underlying algorithms in Machine Learning / Artificial Intelligence and computer graphics.
+This Specialization project aims to dive deep into the subject of Linear Algebra which powers most of the underlying algorithms in Machine Learning, Artificial Intelligence, Computer Graphics and other Computer Science subject matters.
 Topics and exercises included in the project:
 1. Vector and Matrix operations (ie add, subtract, scale)
 2. Linear combination